-Council rake - A long-handled combination rake and cutting tool used in a mop-up.
+Council rake - A long-handled combination rake and cutting tool used in suppression and mop-up.

-Crawler tractor - A tracked vehicle (often equipped with a front-mounted blade and rear-at-tached fire plow) used to suppress wildfires.
+Crawler tractor - A tracked vehicle (typically equipped with a front-mounted blade and rear-attached fire plow) used to suppress wildfires.

 Crown fire - A wildfire that spreads across the tops of trees or shrubs more or less independently of any fire on the ground.